voxel51/fiftyone/docs/source/user_guide/brain.rst

 * :ref:`Visualizing embeddings <brain-embeddings-visualization>`:
   Tired of combing through individual images/videos and staring at aggregate performance metrics trying to figure out how to improve the performance of your model?
-Visualizing your dataset in a low-dimensional embedding space reveal patterns and clusters in your data that can help you answer many important questions about your data, from identifying the most critical failure modes of your model, to isolating examples of critical scenarios, to recommending new samples to add to your training dataset, and more!
-The FiftyOne Brain provides a powerful :meth:`compute_visualization() <fiftyone.brain.compute_visualization>` method that you can use to generate out-of-the-box or highly customized visualizations of your samples and labels.
+Using FiftyOne to visualize your dataset in a *low-dimensional embedding space* can reveal patterns and clusters in your data that can help you answer many important questions about your data, from identifying the most critical failure modes of your model, to isolating examples of critical scenarios, to recommending new samples to add to your training dataset, and more!

+* :ref:`Visual similarity <brain-similarity>`: When constructing a dataset or training a model, have you ever wanted to find similar examples to an image or object patch of interest?
+For example, you may have found a failure case of your model and now want to search for similar scenarios in your evaluation set to diagnose the issue, or you want to mine your data lake to augment your training set to fix the issue.
+Use the FiftyOne Brain to index your data by *visual similarity* and you can easily query and sort your datasets to find similar examples, both programmatically and via point-and-click in the App.

 * :ref:`Uniqueness <brain-image-uniqueness>`:
   During the training loop for a model, the best results will be seen when training on unique data.
-The FiftyOne Brain provides a *uniqueness measure* for images that compare the content of every image in a :ref:`dataset <using-datasets>` with all other images.
+The FiftyOne Brain provides a *uniqueness measure* for images that compare the content of every image in a dataset with all other images.
 Uniqueness operates on raw images and does not require any prior annotation on the data.
 It is hence very useful in the early stages of the machine learning workflow when you are likely asking "What data should I select to annotate?"

 * :ref:`Mistakenness <brain-label-mistakes>`:
   Annotations mistakes create an artificial ceiling on the performance of your